AlexandruDbr/Maven-Market-dashboard/README.md

 ## Data set

 The raw data came in form of 8 CSV files which were then transformed and cleaned in Power BI.
+No data dictionary was provided nor created by myself as data is self explenatory through its column titles.
 Besides these tables, there is another blank table whose role is solely to centralise all the measures created.

 The cleaning process for this data set was generally straightforward, requiring mainly header promotion, data type checking and corrections as well as basic creation of additional columns, such as "average retail price" by product brand, getting area codes and years based on other columns, etc.

 ## Analysis starting point and insights